Dave-team/Knowledge-base/Learning.md

   - Teach it to a child (or pretend to be teaching it to a child).
   - Identify gaps and go back to source material.
 This is where real learning happens.
 Competence is knowing the limit of your abilities
   - Review and simplify
+- Before tackling a large subject, break it down and tackle these small pieces step by step and then combine these smaller pieces.
+- Use multiple sources around a topic and use Youtube for the right topics.
+- When you've been stuck on something for a longer while, make a note of it and put it away.
+- Make sure to not allow a lot of time between learning the knowledge and applying what you learned